big-meel/node-todo-infrastructure/README.md

 3. Start the server: `DB_URL="{your mongo connection url}" node server.js`
 4. View in browser at `http://localhost:8080`

+## Configuration

+The following environment variables are used to configure the app:

+`PORT` The port that the HTTP server listens on.
+Defaults to 8080.
+Not considered a sensitive secret.

+`DB_URL` The MongoDB database connection string.
+Defaults to `mongodb://localhost/meanstacktutorials`.
+Considered a sensitive secret because it may contain authentication credentials (`mongodb://user:password@localhost/meanstacktutorials`).

 ## Tutorial Series

 This repo corresponds to the Node Todo Tutorial Series on [scotch.io](http://scotch.io)